“The monarch is an iconic American insect that holds an important place in the ecological chain.

 Zinnias: Attract many different types of hummingbirds, butterflies and bees.

-We have these plants spread throughout the five garden beds.
+These plants are spread throughout the five garden beds.